Chicago "L": Rolling stock

-The CTA operates over 1,350 "L" cars, divided among three series, some of which are permanently coupled into married pairs.
+The CTA operates over 1,350 "L" cars, divided among four series, all of which are semi-permanently coupled into married pairs.
 All cars on the system utilize 600-volt direct current power delivered through a third rail.

 The 2600-series was built from 1981 until 1987 by the Budd Company of Philadelphia, Pennsylvania.
 After the completion of the order of the 2600-series cars, Budd changed its name to Transit America and ceased production of railcars.
 With 509 cars in operation, the 2600-series is the largest of the three series of "L" cars in operation.
 The cars were rebuilt by Alstom of Hornell, New York, from 1999 until 2002.

 The 3200-series, was built from 1992 until 1994 by Morrison-Knudsen of Hornell, New York.
 These cars have fluted, stainless steel sides similar to the now-retired 2200-series.

-Currently the newest series of CTA rapid transit fleet, the 5000-series train cars are equipped with AC propulsion; interior security cameras; aisle-facing seating, which allow for greater passenger capacity; LED destination signs, interior readouts, and interior maps; GPS; glow-in-the-dark evacuation signs; operator-controlled ventilation systems; among other features.
+The 5000-series train cars are equipped with AC propulsion; interior security cameras; aisle-facing seating, which allow for greater passenger capacity; LED destination signs, interior readouts, and interior maps; GPS; glow-in-the-dark evacuation signs; operator-controlled ventilation systems; among other features.
 AC propulsion allows for smoother acceleration, lower operational costs, less wear and tear, and greater energy efficiency.
-For DC propulsion, braking essentially means converting the excess kinetic energy into heat.
-AC propulsion can take advantage of regenerative braking, meaning the train returns excess energy to the third rail as it slows down.
+The AC propulsion can take advantage of regenerative braking, meaning the train returns excess energy to the third rail as it slows down.
+With the DC propulsion of the previous series, they utilize dynamic braking which converts the excess kinetic energy into heat within a resistor bank.